Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have scored at least 51.5 points or more only one time this season.
+- Florida Atlantic has combined with its opponents to put up more than 51.5 points only once this season.

 - Florida International's games have gone over 51.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 54.3, is 2.8 points more than Saturday's over/under.

-- The 51 combined points per game that these two squads have allowed this season are 0.5 fewer than the 51.5 total in this contest.
+- The two teams combine to average 54.3 points per game, 2.8 more than the over/under in this contest.

-- The Owls and their opponents have scored an average of 51.6 points per game in 2021, 0.1 more than Saturday's total.

-- The 51.5-point total for this game is 3.5 points below the 55.0 points per game average total in Panthers games this season.

 Florida Atlantic Stats and Trends